Rianto-RNT/rnt-computer-app/README.md

   - Show related product in product detail
   - Category list in home page
   - fetch Single category test
-  - click category then show product only with the same category (ex. apple => product : apple)
+  - Click category then show product only with the same category (ex. apple => product : apple)
+  - Category page with product
+  - Subcategory page with product showing

 ## TODO to fix